OmdenaAI/wfpdisrel/FEMA Data - Logistics, building and population impact/README.md

 # Structure of the file
-## Please ehance this README if you add / change something.
+## Please enhance this README if you add / change something.

 ### 1. Tornado path: This consists of 4 keywords separated by hifen.
 #### a.
 Tornado severity